-Our Attitude
+Our Policy

-Our bullying processes draw heavily on the College Mission and the College Code of Conduct.
+Our bullying policy draws heavily on the College Mission and the College Code of Conduct.
 We promote a climate in our community that is welcoming, relational and free of prejudice.
-We provide a positive culture where bullying is not accepted and in so doing, all have the right of respect from others; the right to learn or to teach; and the right to feel safe and secure in the College environment.
+We provide a positive culture where bullying is not accepted.
+Everyone in our Community has the right to be respected; the right to learn or to teach; and the right to feel safe and secure in the College environment.
 The personal growth and positive self-esteem of all who are part of our learning community is paramount: students, staff, parents and others.